smcclatchy/gene-expression-qtl/_episodes/05-map-one-eqtl.md

 <img src="../fig/rmd-05-covariates sig-1.png" alt="plot of chunk covariates sig" width="612" style="display: block; margin: auto;" />

-We can see that sex DOwave and diet are significant.
+We can see that sex, DOwave and diet are significant.
 Here DOwave is the group or batch number as not all mice were submitted for genotyping at the same time.
 Because of this, we now have to correct for it.